notinu/neptune/docs/doc/scorpion/index.md

 # Scorpion <Badge type="warning" text="requires 180"/>

-Scorpion is a reliable _TSS &rarr; TSS/TSM &rarr; 2xTST Tower_ opener.
+Scorpion is an efficient _TSS -> TSS/TSM -> 2xTST Tower_ opener.
 It was discovered May 2023.

 ## 1<sup>st</sup> Bag